duniter/duniter/doc/UCP.md

 For a node to integrate an existing currency, bootstraping consists in fetching all the data from a trusted server.
 Once server is authenticated, the node fetches:

 * PGP keys
-* Amendments
-* Registrations
 * Votes
 * Transactions

-Once everything is fetched, the node may enter in a synchronization process using Merkle URLs provided by ucoin's [HTTP API](https://github.com/c-geek/ucoin/blob/master/doc/HTTP_API.md).
+Once everything is fetched, the node may be started to follow normal protocol events.

 ### Create a new currency